 How Long Does Anxiety Last?

-Anxiety can be brief and situational or generalized and long lasting.
+Anxiety can be brief and situational, or generalized and long lasting.
 If it is pervasive and long lasting, your child or teen may have an anxiety disorder.
 There are several types of Anxiety Disorders.
 Having a professional evaluate your child will help all supportive adults plan effective intervention.
 An anxiety disorder (such as Generalized Anxiety Disorder or Social Anxiety Disorder) means that your child or teen is significantly impacted by anxiety and it has been going on for many months.
-Everyone feels anxious at times, even children who experience brief anxiety benefit from developing healthy coping strategies.
-This helps teens and children develop the skills for lifelong emotion regulation success!
+Everyone feels anxious at times.
+Even children who experience brief anxiety benefit from developing healthy coping strategies.
+This helps teens and children develop the skills for lifelong emotional regulation success!

 How Common is Teenage Anxiety

 Anxiety is one of the most common mental health issues in children and teens.
 It is estimated that one in five children will experience significant anxiety.
 Sadly, anxiety often goes unnoticed, as anxious children and teens may act “in” instead of “out”.
 When anxiety is untreated, it can lead to serious problems later in life.
 The excellent news is that anxiety is very treatable!
 A trained professional can help your child or teen address and manage their difficult thoughts and bodily symptoms that travel with anxiety.
 As your child or teen learns new ways to cope with anxiety provoking thoughts and situations, their confidence will begin to rise.
 They will learn how to manage adversity and take risks, rising to the potential within!